edm00se/ama/readme.md

-# Ask me anything!
+# Ask Me Anything

 ## [Ask a question](../../issues/new) &nbsp;&nbsp;&nbsp; [Read questions](../../issues?q=is%3Aissue+is%3Aclosed+sort%3Aupdated-desc)

-I get a lot of questions by email.
-This way anyone can read the answer!
+If you have questions for me, this is a way anyone can read the answer!

-Anything means *anything*.
+Anything means _virtually anything_.
 Personal questions.
 Money.
 Work.
 Life.
 Code.
 Whatever.
+Just nothing so crude I couldn't answer without my mother being able to read it.

 -

 ### Guidelines

-- Ensure your question hasn't already been answered.
+- Ensure your question haven't already been answered.
 - Use a succinct title and description.
 - Bugs & feature requests should be opened on the relevant issue tracker.
 - Support questions are better asked on Stack Overflow.